 Coordinated with the UN Protection Cluster and the national authorities, risk education is provided to affected populations and humanitarian workers.
 Efforts are specifically targeting communities living in, or returning to, liberated areas known or suspected to be contaminated with IEDs and explosive hazards.
 UNMAS has provided national authorities with management training to improve coordination and management of risk education in Iraq.

 UNMAS in Iraq is funded bilaterally through contributions to the UN Voluntary Trust Fund.
-In 2018, UNMAS secured USD 76 million in funds.
+In 2018 and 2019, UNMAS secured USD 84 million in funds.
 To date, UNMAS in Iraq has received contributions from Australia, Canada, the Czech Republic, Denmark, Estonia, the European Union, Finland, France, Germany, Italy, Japan, Luxembourg, New Zealand (including in-kind support), Netherlands, Norway, Portugal, Republic of Korea, Sweden (including in-kind support), and the United Kingdom.